smhm0012/Nanomouse/Algorithm/ReadMe.txt

 Current Algorithm Status:

-	- The mouse misses the finish cell on turns.
-For example, if the finish point comes after a left turn, the mouse turns but doesn't read the zero (0) on the cell, it keeps moving forward.
-	The problem might be in the scanWalls() function or the calibrate() function.
+	- The mouse currently seems to be working as it should.
-	I'm currently using the wireless debugging method on my Android phone to pinpoint the error.
+	I'm currently using wireless debugging on my Android phone to enhance the code.

 Recommended IDE: